bhoflack/mqhub/README.md

     mqhub:push("brh/queue/a", <<"hello world">>).
     mqhub:pull("brh/queue/a").

+### Topics
+Topics allow you to publish a message to multiple queues at the same time.

+Creating a topic can be done by:

+    mqhub:create_topic("brh/topic/test").

+You can add subscribers to a topic by subscribing them:

+    mqhub:subscribe("brh/topic/test", "brh/queue/a").
+    mqhub:subscribe("brh/topic/test", "brh/queue/b").

+Now both queues will get messages sent to *brh/topic/test*.
+To publish a message to them:

+    mqhub:publish("brh/topic/test", <<"hello">>).
+    mqhub:publish("brh/topic/test", <<"world">>).

+This will publish two messages to both queues.
+You can verify by pulling from both queues:

+    mqhub:pull("brh/queue/a").

 ### Http REST api
 The app http contains the REST api.
 This is automatically started on all hosts when you start mqhub.